voiceittech/VoiceIt2-IosSDK/README.md

 ## Getting Started

 Get a Developer Account at <a href="https://siv.voiceprintportal.com/getDeveloperIDTile.jsp" target="_blank">VoiceIt</a> and activate API 2.0 from the settings page, you should now be able view the API Key and Token (as shown below).
-Also review the HTTP Documentation at <a href="https://api.voiceit.io" target="_blank">api.voiceit.io</a>
+Also review the HTTP Documentation at <a href="https://api.voiceit.io" target="_blank">api.voiceit.io</a>.
+All the documentation shows code snippets in both Swift 3 and Objective-C.

 <img src="Graphics/Screenshot1.png" alt="API Key and Token" width="400px" />